Esri/esri-loader/README.md

 ```

 ## Usage
-The code below shows how you can load the ArcGIS API for JavaScript and then create a map.
-Where you place this code in your application will depend on what framework you are using.
+The code snippets below show how to load ArcGIS API for JavaScript modules use them to create a map.
+Where you would place similar code in your application will depend on which application framework you are using.
 See below for [example applications](#examples).

 ### Loading Styles